πͺClear

 Example usage:

-, forcing the element to be positioned below any preceding left-floated elements.
+.clear-leftSets the clear property to left, forcing the element to be positioned below any preceding left-floated elements.

 CSS equivalent: clear: left;